-Every month, the U.S. Department of Veterans Affairs releases updated reports listing the current inventory and backlog numbers for claims requesting disability benefits from the VA.
+Every month, the U.S. Department of Veterans Affairs releases updated reports listing the current inventory and backlog numbers from the VA.
 Learn how these numbers changed during the last 30 days in our May 2017 veterans disability benefits statistical summary below.

 May 2017 Veterans Disability Benefits Statistics: Claims Inventory Status